Skip to main content

 The getMessagesById() method has been renamed to listMessagesById().
 This change aligns with the convention that list* methods return collections.

-To migrate, rename the method call.
+To migrate, use the memory store and rename the method call.

 - const result = await storage.getMessagesById({

-+ const result = await storage.listMessagesById({
++ const result = await memoryStore?.listMessagesById({

 messageIds: ['msg-1', 'msg-2'],